ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/05-implementing-quicksort.md

 #### Running Insertion sort in a single final pass

-There is a variant of this optimization: When Quicksort partitions are below a certain size, do nothing!
+There is a variant of this optimisation: When Quicksort partitions are below a certain size, do nothing!
 The values within that partition will be out of order.
 However, we do know that all values in the array to the left of the partition are smaller than all